This article summarizes some key Florida rental laws applicable to residential rental units.

 - Late Fees: No Statute (83.46)

 - Returned Check Fees: If payment is returned by a financial institution, landlord can impose a service charge of $25, if the face value does not exceed $50, $30, if the face value exceeds $50 but does not exceed $300, $40, if the face value exceeds $300, or 5 percent of the face amount of the check, whichever is greater (68.065).
+I recommend using Cozy to collect rent online to nearly eradicate late payments.

 - Prepaid Rent: No Statute (83.46)